mwang87/ReDU-MS2-GNPS/README.md

-## Welcome to ReDU-MS2 :)
+# Welcome to ReDU :)
-ReDU-MS2 is a web-based user interface that can be used to easily mass spectrometry data, specifically MS2 (aka tandem mass spectrometry, MS2, MS/MS) data.
-The user interface allows one to select public mass spectrometry files in MassIVE, a public mass spectrometry data repository, based on curated sample information and launch reanalyses on the Global Natural Products Social Molecular Networking GNPS platform.
+## Reanalysis of Data User Interface

+[ReDU](https://redu.ucsd.edu/) is a community- and data-driven approach to find and reuse public data containing tandem MS data at the repository scale.
+ReDU is a launchpad for co- or re-analysis of public data via the Global Natural Product Social Molecular Networking Platform [(GNPS)](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp).
+Our aim is to empower researchers to put their data in the context of public data as well as explore questions using public data at the repository scale.

-MS2 data, specifically product ion scans, are obtained from user-submitted open-source data files (.mzXML or .mzML) and analyzed de novo using molecular networking and chemical annotations within GNPS.
-This is a community effort and everyone is encourage to participate by submitting their own data and sample information.
+**This is a community effort and everyone is encouraged to participate by submitting their own data and sample information [instructions](https://mwang87.github.io/ReDU-MS2-Documentation/HowtoContribute).
+The sharing of new applications (and code) which use ReDU is highly encouraged.**

+## We are developing two main branches of functionality:

+## Analyze Your Data
+* [Compare Your Data to Public Data via Multivariate Analysis](https://mwang87.github.io/ReDU-MS2-Documentation/AnalyzeYourData_MultivariateComparisons) - Projection of your data onto a precalculated principal components analysis score plot of public data. <br>
+* [Co-analyze Your Data with Public Data at GNPS](https://mwang87.github.io/ReDU-MS2-Documentation/AnalyzeYourData_CoAnalysis_at_GNPS) - Select files using sample information and assemble public data in groups as desired using the file selector.
+Launching an analysis loads the files from [MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) at which point users can add their own data.
+The following co-analyses can be launched:
+  * Molecular Networking at GNPS
+  * Library Search at GNPS

+## Analyze Public Data
+* [Explore Multivariate Analysis of Public Data](https://mwang87.github.io/ReDU-MS2-Documentation/AnalyzePublicData_MultivariateComparisons) - Explore precalculated principal components analysis score plot of public data. <br>
+* [Explore Chemical Annotations and Associated Sample Information in all Public Data](https://mwang87.github.io/ReDU-MS2-Documentation/AnalyzePublicData_ChemicalEnrichment) - Precalculated using public data and default GNPS parameters <br>
+* [Re-analyze Public Data at GNPS](https://mwang87.github.io/ReDU-MS2-Documentation/PublicData_Reanalysis_at_GNPS) - Select files using sample information and assemble public data in groups as desired using the file selector.
+The following co-analyses can be launched:
+  * Molecular Networking at GNPS
+  * Library Search at GNPS
+  * Chemical Enrichment Analysis
-## Sample Information Format
+  * Sample Information Association
-This is a .tsv file that requires a column for the dataset accession with header MassiveID.
-Then attributes that will be included as metadata categories can be found via a link to the template for providing sample information.
-This is located in the ReDU-MS2 documentation.
-Sample information format can then be verified via the "ReDU Sample Information Validator Link".
-The use of consistent and curated metadata is key to enabling community re-use of data!

 ## Data Availability
 All sample information can be downloaded from the ReDU-MS2 homepage by clicking "Download Database".
-Anyone who creates a custom code is encouraged to share it with the rest of ReDU-MS2 users.
-Individual files can be queried for associated sample information by name through the "File Query - Sample Information" link.

-## Analyze Your Data
-You can compare your data to public data by projecting it on to a pre-calculated PCA plot of the public data.
-Additonally, you can coanalyze your data with the public data through GNPS by launching Molecular Networking, Library Search, Chemical Enrichment Analysis.

-## Analyze the Public Data
-All public data can be explored through a PCA interface.
-Chemical enrichment analysis and file association information is also viewable, and data can be filtered based on the provided sample information table.
-Furthermore, files can selected using this same sample information table for re-analysis in GNPS.
-Molecular Networking, Library Search, and Chemical Enrichment Analysis can all be run through GNPS
+The ReDU identification database is publicly available and accessible via GNPS/MassIVE (gnps.ucsd.edu), MSV000084206.